 “There’s a shortfall and we wanted to see what covering that implies,” Hansen said in a telephone interview.
 The new rules, known as Basel III, “create incentives to reduce expenses further and to increase pricing pressure on borrowers and customers where feasible,” he said.

 The banks named as global systemically important financial institutions, which have to hold a special capital surcharge of between 1 percent and 2.5 percent of assets weighted by risk, include Deutsche Bank AG (DBK), the four largest U.K. banks, Bank of America Corp.
-(BAC) and Goldman Sachs Group Inc. (GS)
+(BAC:US) and Goldman Sachs Group Inc. (GS:US)

 They are likely to reduce their holdings of more volatile, lower-rated assets, potentially increasing borrowing costs of weaker companies and reducing availability of credit to them, according to the report.
 Securities of such borrowers would become harder to trade and companies may be forced to borrow from less regulated lenders such as private equity firms and hedge funds, according to a Fitch report today, called “Basel III: Return and Deleveraging Pressures.”